jjreif/jjreif/README.md

 ### Jon Reifschneider 👋

-I am a faculty member in Duke University's Pratt School of Engineering and run the [Master of Engineering in AI for Product Innovation](http://ai.meng.duke.edu) program there.
+I am a faculty member in Duke University's Pratt School of Engineering and run the [AI Master of Engineering](http://ai.meng.duke.edu) program there.

 My current main activities:
 - I teach graduate courses in: